RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 - Domain authority

-- Sending of e-mails
+- Sending emails

-- Anchor text.
+- Anchor text

-Now you too are ready to optimize your site for RankBrain!
+Now you, too, are ready to optimize your site for RankBrain!
 Good luck!